Institute for Advanced Study of Human Sexuality: History

 In 1962 a program called the National Young Adult Project (NYAP) was established by the Methodist Church.
 NYAP eventually evolved into an ecumenical movement that included the Evangelical United Brethren and Presbyterian Church USA denominations, as well as the United Church of Christ denomination on a national level.
-There were also other churches (African Methodist Episcopal, American Baptist, Lutheran Church Missouri Synod, Protestant Episcopal, United Presbyterian Church in the USA, and Lutheran Church of America) that participated on a regional or local level as well.
+There were also other churches (African Methodist Episcopal, American Baptist, Lutheran Church Missouri Synod, Protestant Episcopal, United Presbyterian Church in the US, and Lutheran Church of America) that participated on a regional or local level as well.
 Ted McIlvenna headed the San Francisco project for the NYAP and was also a Methodist minister.
-McIlvenna believed that there was a lack of research on human sexuality and an absence of demonstratedly effective training and educational methodologies.
-A meeting in 1967 at the Institute for Sex Research led to the formation of the National Sex Forum as part of the Glide Foundation to address this lack of needed research and training.
+McIlvenna believed that there was a lack of research on human sexuality and an absence of demonstrably effective training and educational methodologies.

+A meeting in 1967 at the Kinsey Institute for Sex Research led to the formation of the National Sex Forum as part of the Glide Foundation to address this lack of needed research and training.
 The NYAP developed 50+ nationwide projects by 1968, but only three of those connected to McIlvenna and to Glide Memorial Methodist Church had anything to do with sexuality or issues related to sexuality.
+The National Sex Forum's mission was to educate the public about human sexuality, via 16mm films, operating under many names, including: the Sexual Attitude Restructuring series, the National Sex and Drug Forum, the Exodus Trust, Multi-Focus, Inc., and the Multi-Media Resource Center, which acted as a distributor.
+In 1968, Phyllis Lyon began a career with National Sex Forum.

 By 1974, it was clear to the forum that a free-standing institute dedicated to the study of and education and training in the emerging field of sexology was required.
 They divided the work of creating the academic institute as follows: McIlvenna was to re-envision the Forum as an academic setting; Laird Sutton was tasked with establishing a graphic-resources library; Herbert Vandervoort was assigned to organize and prepare the academic work of the study team; and Marguerite Rubenstein, Loretta Haroian, and Phyllis Lyon were charged with designating the professional training standards for the new academically trained professional sexologists.
 Wardell Pomeroy was chosen as the first Academic Dean.